Science

 Professional integration

-The insertion rate 30 months after obtaining the Master's degree is 96%, divided between theses (67%) and jobs (29%) (see OSIPE survey).
+The employment rate 30 months after obtaining a master's degree is 96%, divided between theses (67%) and jobs (29%) (see OSIPE survey).

 Read more